Friday 29th September 2023

 Our resident writer Lizzie Rivera from ethical lifestyle hub Live Frankly gives us the low down on ultra-processed foods:

-Ultra-Processed Foods are hitting the headlines at the moment and there’s no sugar-coating the reports: modern day diets are having an alarming impact on our health.
+Ultra-processed foods are dominating the headlines right now, and there’s no sugar-coating it.
+Modern diets are having an alarming impact on our health.

-“People consuming more ultra-processed food have higher risk of disease and death,” says Dr Sarah Berry bluntly on BCC’s Panorama Ultra-Processed Food: A recipe for ill health? amid a backdrop of pizza and sausage rolls.
+“People consuming more ultra-processed food have a higher risk of disease and death,” says Dr Sarah Berry on BBC’s Panorama: Ultra-Processed Food – A Recipe for Ill Health?

-“All of the crises we face – the climate crisis, the biodiversity crisis and the health crisis – all come together when we’re looking at ultra processed foods,” explains the organic charity Soil Association’s policy advisor Cathy Cliff.
+“All of the crises we face, the climate crisis, the biodiversity crisis and the health crisis, all come together when we’re looking at ultra-processed foods,” adds Soil Association policy advisor Cathy Cliff.

 “I think it’s one thing in nutrition that we all agree on, ultra-processed foods are bad,” states nutritionist Lucy Williamson.